wwwillgunnn/java-notes/README.md

 This repo contains notes for ST2 (DATA STRUCTURES AND ALGORITHMS)

 --- Sorting algorithms ---
-The cost to sort an arbitrary collections is O(N Long N), nothing is faster than this
+The cost to sort an arbitrary collection is O(N Long N), nothing is faster than this

+Cool video on time complexity: https://www.youtube.com/watch?v=v1SYihb4rcw&ab_channel=JomaClass

 // Array //
 most fundamental data structure.